Success Factor Usability

 The key factor and unique selling point in competition is rather the intuitive handling – the usability.

-When referring to the usability, the product’s user-friendliness is meant.
+When referring to the usability, the product’s ease of use is meant.

 Thus user- friendly is a decisive factor for a product’s success.
 To reach this added value, the development and implementation of a product should be the primary aim.